 - Embryo transfer

-Normally, the surrogacy contract between you and the intended parents will be signed after you pass the medical screening.
+You and the intended parents will normally sign the contract after you pass the medical screening.
 The legal agreement should include:

 - The agreed-upon process

 - Rights and responsibilities pertaining to both parties

 - A clear outline of expenses (who will pay for what, when, and how)

 - Considerations relating to sensitive scenarios such as selective reduction and termination

 - Actions to be taken in response to unforeseen complications